 6. Underutilization of funds and poor management

-1. Overcapitalization may result in a decline in earnings capacity of the company which may consequently lead to fewer profits & lesser dividends.
+1. Overcapitalization may result in a decline in the earnings capacity of the company which may consequently lead to fewer profits & lesser dividends.

-2. Degraded earnings would hint towards instability of business operations which may consequently lead to a downfall of share prices causing a ripple effect.
+2. Degraded earnings would hint towards the instability of business operations which may consequently lead to a downfall of share prices causing a ripple effect.

 3. Investors may lose confidence in an overcapitalized company as there may be no assurance of any income due to low earning capacity.

-Possible Solutions of Overcapitalization
+Possible Solutions to Overcapitalization

 1. Repayment of long-term debts to reduce the interest payments may help an overcapitalized firm to relieve the problem.